Neptune Blog

 Precision

-Precision quantifies the number of correct positive predictions made out of positive predictions made by the model.
+Precision quantifies the number of correct positive predictions made out of all the positive predictions made by the model.
 Precision calculates the accuracy of the True Positive.

 F1-score

 F1-score keeps the balance between precision and recall.
-It’s often used when class distribution is uneven, but it can also be defined as a statistical measure of the accuracy of an individual test.
+It’s often used when the class distribution is uneven (where one class significantly outnumbers the other), but it can also be defined as a statistical measure of the accuracy of an individual test.

 F1 = 2 * ([precision * recall] / [precision + recall])